IlliumIv/DnD-5e-2014-Sharpshooter-s-Expected-Value/README.md

 - ~~Advantage, Disadvantage and Elven Accuracy~~
 - ~~Min crit value (like Champion's Improved Critical)~~
 - Halfling Luck >In Progress<
-- Superiority Dice
+- Additional dices to attack roll (like Superiority or Bless)
 - Damage on miss
-- Reroll when roll 1 or 2 on damage dices
+- Reroll when roll less than N on damage dices